 The most serious possible cause is malignant melanoma, the most severe form of skin cancer.
 Although cases of black toenails related to melanoma are very rare, the condition can be fatal, especially when not diagnosed and treated in the early stages.
 That’s why it’s important to see an expert about your black toenails—you want to rule out any chance that it could be cancer.

 Not every case will require treatment—more minor injuries may heal on their own.
 However, if the discoloration covers more than 25% of your toenail, you notice any signs of infection (such as pus, odor, discharge, fever, or chills), or have any reason to suspect cancer (such as there being no obvious initial injury), you should get help right away.
 If left untreated, a bad subungual hematoma can lead to a severe bone infection, or even amputation.

 If your doctor decides medical treatment is necessary, the most common procedure is draining the nail to relieve the pressure from the pooling blood.
 This usually involves making a small hole in the nail using a needle or cautery device.
 Rarely, we may need to remove the entire nail to allow greater draining or examine the nail bed for signs of significant laceration.
 We’ll also prescribe antibiotics if there’s any sign of infection.

 After the procedure, we may give you some additional instructions for home care.
 Twice-daily foot soaks (10-15 minutes with Epsom salt and lukewarm water), followed by application of an antibiotic ointment and a sterile bandage is often recommended.

 Carolina Podiatry Group has been helping patients in and around the Charlotte area with toenail problems and injuries such as black toenails for years, and can help you find the best possible treatment for your condition.
-To schedule an appointment with us in Lancaster, Fort Mill, or Chester, SC, dial 888-569-9559 today.
+To schedule an appointment with us in Lancaster, Rock Hill, or Indian Land, SC, dial 888-569-9559 today.